-Residents will have the opportunity to observe and contribute to interdisciplinary discussions regarding the varied and complex clinical presentations of patients served at Waypoint.
+Residents will observe and contribute to interdisciplinary discussions regarding the varied and complex clinical presentations of clients served at Waypoint.
 Psychology is also called to provide consultation in complex cases and residents will have the opportunity to participate in these.